ese3500/final-project-yanfu-srikrishna/README.md

 In a few sentences, describe your final project.
 This abstract will be used as the description in the evaluation survey forms.

+We are looking to build a small car-like robot which is self-driving and can avoid obstacles.
 ### 2. Motivation

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?